JetBrains/teamcity-documentation/topics/setting-up-external-database.md

     Place the following files:
    * `ojdbc8.jar` (or `ojdbc6.jar`, `ojdbc7.jar` depending on your database version)
-   * `orai18n.jar` (can be omitted if missing in the driver version) into the \<[TeamCity Data Directory](teamcity-data-directory.md)\>\/lib\/jdbc directory (remove the existing files there, if any).
+   * `orai18n.jar` (can be omitted if missing in the driver version) into the `<[TeamCity Data Directory](teamcity-data-directory.md)>/lib/jdbc` directory (remove the existing files there, if any).

   <note>

   The Oracle JDBC driver must be compatible with the Oracle server.
   </note>

-  It is strongly recommended to locate the driver in your Oracle server installation.
+  It is strongly recommended placing the driver in your Oracle server installation.
 Contact your DBA for the files if required.
 Alternatively, download the Oracle JDBC driver from the [Oracle web site](http://www.oracle.com/technetwork/database/features/jdbc/index-091264.html).
 Make sure the driver version is compatible with your Oracle server.

   2\.
 Proceed with the TeamCity setup.